silkmoon18/csci-420/assignment-2/readme.md

 1. Implemented Level 0 to Level 5 requirements.
 2. Double rail.
 3. Support closed rail path.
-4. Additional scene elements: a animated planet model, street lamps, road.
+4. Additional scene elements: an animated planet model, street lamps, road and a paifang.
 5. Skybox.
 (Rotates with time)
 6. Mimic real world roller-coaster Magic Mountain.
 7. Support generating a track from multiple splines.
 (Not used in the scene)